CodyTolene/3D-Printing/Flipper Zero - WiFi Dev Board Case Boot Cover/README.md

 ### Description

-This boot cover is made to fit my [Flipper Zero][link-flipper-zero] WiFi Dev Board case found at the following locations:
+This boot cover is made to fit my Flipper Zero WiFi Dev Board case found at the following locations:

 https://www.thingiverse.com/thing:6090184